danieljweinberg/listen/README.md

   **receive**	receive an audio stream, from $SEND_IP if configured

-  **video**	begin listening for audio in the background, record MP4 video from an IP camera when audio is played
+  **video**	(EXPERIMENTAL) begin listening for audio in the background, record MP4 video from an IP camera when audio is played

   **like**		put a timestamped zero-byte text file in the SAVE directory, a bookmark which can remind you to keep a recording